 - Fault tolerance or fall back in the enterprise monolith.

-With the growth of Microservices, the lines between integration and application have become harder to identify.
-A Microservice approach isn’t a silver bullet.
-It might not be appropriate for all use cases.
-It is however forcing a rethink of traditional systems integration.
+With the growth of microservices, the lines between integration and application have become harder to identify.
+A microservices approach is not a golden ticket, and might not be appropriate for all use cases.
+It is however, forcing a rethink of traditional systems integration.

-Is it necessary to have an ESB in a Microservices environment?
+Is it necessary to have an ESB in a microservices environment?
 Probably not.
-Is Microservices a good fit for an integration layer between traditional legacy enterprise monoliths?
-Possibly, it depends on the situation.“Enterprise Service Bus” is fundamentally a set of patterns normally implemented by a software product.
-So why can’t it be implemented using a Microservices approach?
+Are microservices a good fit for an integration layer between traditional legacy enterprise monoliths?
+Possibly, it depends on the situation.
+An ESB is fundamentally a set of patterns normally implemented by a software product.
+So why can’t it be implemented using a microservices approach?
 If good SOA principles and patterns are used, it would be far easier to implement a microservices based approach.
 Perhaps, there are more important questions to consider when assessing options for your situation.
 For example, what is my existing investment?
 Or what is the team’s skillset?
 Therefore we can no longer ignore microservices across these paradigms, it demands our full attention.